-Each school in the Fountain Hills Unified School District has an emergency/crisis plan to respond to unforeseen events.
+Each school in the Fountain Hills Unified School District has an emergency response plan to respond to unforeseen events.
 The plans include responses to a variety of scenarios along with lockdown and evacuation procedures.
-In addition, each plan is updated annually by the school crisis team and followed up with training for staff members.
+In addition, each plan is updated annually by the school emergency response team and followed up with training for staff members.